What to Look for in Your Homeowners Coverages

 Pays to rebuild or repair your home.

 Dwelling coverage provides protection in the event your home and attached structures are damaged — including the home itself and all of its mechanical and electrical systems.
-Keep in mind, it’s in your best interest to buy enough dwelling coverage to cover the cost to rebuild your home.
+When shopping for home insurance, keep in mind, it’s in your best interest to buy enough dwelling coverage to cover the cost to rebuild your home.

 Coverage B: Other Structures